School

 Learn 6 keys for raising a happy and independent child with ADHD.

-Let’s get started: ADHD and homework
+Let’s get started: ADHD and homework.

 1. Involve your child

-2. Find a space that is quiet
+2. Find a quiet space

 ADHD and Homework